Solana Solar Plant's Poor Performance Gets Worse After July Microburst Damage

-Federal reports available for Arizona Solar One LLC show that in the equivalent timeframe from July 2015 to June of this year, the plant generated 723,183 megawatts — an improvement, to be sure, but well shy of 944,000 megawatts.
+Federal reports available for Arizona Solar One LLC show that in the equivalent timeframe from July 2015 to June of this year, the plant generated 723,183 megawatt hours — an improvement, to be sure, but well shy of 944,000 megawatt hours.

 Another sign of weakness: Solana's performance was worse this spring than last spring.
 The plant generated 261,456 megawatt hours from April to June of 2015, but only 234,602 from April to June this year.
 El Niño-related cloudy weather may be responsible for the decline.
 But bad weather definitely caused the latest problem at Solana, U.S. Securities and Exchange Commission filings show.

 "On July 29, 2016, Solana was affected by a weather phenomena called micro-burst during the storms Arizona suffered over that weekend," states Atlantica Yield's 6-K form filed on August 5.
 "Part of the solar field suffered damages.
 The plant was brought back on line on August 2.
 Our expectation is that for some months the solar field availability will not be complete.
 We expect the existing insurance policy to cover damages and loss of production beyond customary deductibles."